 There are at least 3-4 shops selling beautifully-made sushi.
-Like the photos above, you can find a number of sushi with different flavors and textures.
+Like the photos above, you can find a number of sushi with different flavours and textures.

 Some other food, like gyozas and fried oyster (made with tofu and mushroom), are also popular choices.

-Here are some other Japanese dishes you can find in the festival:
+Here are some other Japanese food you can find in the festival: